DOCUMENTS YOU’LL NEED TO

 Before you start home hunting, gather the documents listed below early on.
 Most landlords will ask that all of these items be already collected at time we are making show appt's for their review, and others will only ask for a couple.
 So being prepared for any situation is your best bet.

 Fill out an application

 This is step one.
-This will be needed by Apt complex and Landlord alike.
+This will be needed by both apartment complexes and landlords.

 Simply click the link to download the application.

-With credit being the hub of most transactions these day, it's no surprise that its the first thing Florida Landlords and owners ask about prospective tenants.
+With credit being the hub of most transactions these days, it's no surprise that its the first thing Florida landlords and owners ask about prospective tenants.
 So we will discuss this first.
 Typically your scores have to be at least a 640 to rent.
 If it's not, check our credit improvement section.
 There are exceptions to everything.
-You could find a sympathetic owner on Craigslist or rent from family until you hit 640.
+You could find a sympathetic owner on Craigslist, or rent from family until you hit 640.
 Or you could just pay half the year upfront.
 That sometimes works.
-Either way, many will require you provide a copy of at least one recent credit report. you can get a FREE copy once a year here .
+Either way, many will require you provide a copy of at least one recent credit report.
+You can get a FREE copy once a year here .

 Most of the time, landlords will ask for your 3 most recent pay stubs.
 If you have direct deposit, you can likely still find your pay stub online, or ask your boss for a copy.
 If you do get a physical stub with your paycheck, only provide a copy, not the original.

 Generally, you’ll need bank statements and pay stubs.
 Though they essentially do the same thing they show you have money.
 Bank statements also show regular paycheck deposits from your job.
 Print 3 months worth from your online account just to be safe.
 If you don’t have a computer at home, go to a public library to access your bank account and print these out.
 Be sure to log out before you leave the library!

 Driver’s License (Or Passport)